kaBeech/monads-are-easy/README.md

     -- | A list is an example of a functor class Functor f where
         fmap :: (a -> b) -> f a -> f b

-    -- | An egg carton is an example of an endofunctor.
-You could take a function that turns blue eggs into green eggs, apply it to blue eggs in an egg carton, and wind up with green eggs in an egg carton.
-           However, you could not take a function that turns eggs into chickens, apply it to eggs in an egg carton, and wind up with chickens in an egg carton.
-You can think of this either as being because the egg carton ceases to be an egg carton when it is filled with contents that are not eggs, or because chickens would not fit in an egg carton (or more precisely, you couldn't guarantee a chicken would fit in an empty egg carton only by virtue of the fact that it is an empty egg carton).
-    class Endofunctor f where
+    -- | A deck of cards (for the sake of example, ranked in order [2..K,A] and [C,D,H,S], no Jokers), is an example of an endofunctor.
+If you have a function that takes an input card and returns the next card in ranked order (or with 2C if the input card is AH), applying this function to a deck of cards would yield a deck of cards.
+If you have a function that takes an input card and returns a dollar bill, however, applying it to a deck of cards would yield a stack of dollar bills, not a deck of cards. class Endofunctor f where
         fmap :: (a -> a) -> f a -> f a